alexhaydock/install-gentoo/README.md

 ### Pre-reqs (local host)
 * Ansible
-* Local `inventory` file for Ansible to use configured to use the DHCP address of our remote server.
+* Local `inventory.ini` file for Ansible to use configured to use the DHCP address of our remote server.
 * Edit the `group_vars/all/main.yml` file to set any variables which need setting.
   * In particular, `firmware_type` must be set to either `bios` or `efi`.
 Setting this wrong may leave your system unbootable or, more likely, the GRUB installation step will simply fail.